linode/docs/docs/products/storage/object-storage/_index.md

 ## Technical Specifications and Considerations {#specifications}

-The table below shows Object Storage specifications, including those for the existing clusters as well as the latest upgraded clusters currently available n new data centers.
+The table below shows Object Storage specifications, including those for the existing clusters as well as the latest upgraded clusters currently available in new data centers.
 Most of the specifications apply **per region, per account**, unless otherwise specified.

 | Resource | Limit |
 | -- | -- | -- |